favre49/CSF409-A1/README.md

 1. This can be found in `search_modified.py`.
 It find the synonym sets of each query term and calculates the score for all the synonyms.
 A weight is assigned to the score generated from the synonym sets.
 2. This can be found in `okapi_bm25.py`.
 It uses Okapi BM25+ to find the most relevant documents to the query.
 It uses the spelling correction implemented in subpart 1 as well.

+This code can be found [on GitHub](https://github.com/favre49/CSF409-A1).
+It will be made public 48 hours after submission.